Factbox: Brexit case in Britain's Supreme Court - how will it work?

 The other justices are Jonathan Mance, Brian Kerr, Anthony Clarke, Nicholas Wilson, Jonathan Sumption, Robert Reed, Robert Carnwath, Anthony Hughes and Patrick Hodge.

 Usually four or five justices sit on a panel considering cases.
-However for the first time, all 11 justices will sit "en banc" to hear the Article 50 challenge.
+However for the first time, all 11 justices are sitting "en banc" to hear the Article 50 challenge.

 A simple majority is needed for a judgment.